If firstname.lastname@example.org is helping to set up your deployment virtually, this is the information required.

-Camio know the RTSP URL of most cameras automatically.
+Camio knows the RTSP URL of most cameras automatically.
+The stream you connect must be H.264 encoding (not H.265).
 However, if your camera is missing from the current list, then the Camio team will add it prior to the day of setup by using the OUI (first 6 characters of the MAC address) to associate an RTSP URL template that looks similar to this example:

 - ip address and name of each video stream

 Cameras are sometimes on their own isolated LAN.
 If the Camio Box gateway is on the same subnet as the cameras, then it can discover the cameras automatically; otherwise, it's best to have a spreadsheet listing the IP address and name of each RTSP stream on the LAN.